Ginger Baker – One of the Most Distinctive Drummers of the ‘60s

 The 80s weren’t very inspirational for Ginger.
 He lived mostly on a small olive ranch in Italy and didn’t work too much.
 Still, there were some notable projects, mostly studio recordings, where he worked as a session musician for bands like Hawkwind and John Lyndon’s Public Image Ltd.

 The 90s weren’t very successful either.
-Just a couple of short-living projects, such as The Ginger Baker Trio, Masters of Reality and BBM.
+Just a couple of short-living projects, such as The Ginger Baker Trio, Masters of Reality, and BBM.
 The latter included Jack Bruce and Gary Moore.

-In 2005, Cream was reunited for a series of concerts in Royal Albert Hall and Madison Square Garden.
+In 2005, Cream was reunited for a series of concerts in the Royal Albert Hall and Madison Square Garden.
 Finally, Ginger Baker’s Air Force planned a reunion.
 However, the project has been put on hold due to Baker’s medical condition.